FAQs

 Who is CAP?

-As a Not-for-Profit organisation, CAP’s free services are made possible by regular donations from New Zealanders and local churches who want to see people go from surviving to thriving.
+As a Not-for-Profit organisation, CAP’s free services are made possible by regular and one-off donations from New Zealanders and local churches who want to see people go from surviving to thriving.

 What does CAP do?